Nets don’t miss rested Durant in 147-125 win over Thunder

 TIP-INS

-Nets: Shot exactly 15 for 26 from the field in both the first and second quarters. … Held the Thunder to 33% shooting in the first quarter. … Former Thunder player Jeff Green scored 11 points for Brooklyn.
+Nets: Shot exactly 15 for 26 from the field in both the first and second quarters. … Held the Thunder to 33% shooting in the first quarter. … Former Thunder player Jeff Green scored 11 points for Brooklyn. … F Joe Harris scored 20 points and made five 3-pointers.

 Thunder: G George Hill sat out with a sprained right thumb. … Dort made just 1 of 9 shots in the first half and 2 of 14 in the game. … Diallo made a career-high nine free throws on nine attempts.